Sina247/Dynamic-Twinkling-Particle/README.md

-# ✨ Dynamic Twinkling Particle System
+# ✨ Dynamic Twinkling Particle

-A beautiful and lightweight **Dynamic Twinkling Particle System** built with HTML, CSS and JavaScript.
+A beautiful lightweight **Dynamic Twinkling Particle System** built with HTML, CSS and JavaScript.
 Simulates twinkling stars or magical dust with smooth animations perfect for backgrounds, hero sections and immersive visual effects.

 ---